Trump's nicknames for rivals, from 'Rocket Man' to 'Pocahontas'

 Sneaky Dianne Feinstein

-A transcript of Fusion GPS co-founder Glenn Simpson’s August interview with the Senate Judiciary Committee was unilaterally released by the committee’s ranking member, Sen. Dianne Feinstein, D-Calif.
+A transcript of a Fusion GPS official's August interview with the Senate Judiciary Committee was unilaterally released by the committee’s ranking member, Sen. Dianne Feinstein, D-Calif.

 The release of the bombshell interview drew ire from some Republicans, including the president and Senate Judiciary Committee Chairman Chuck Grassley, R-Iowa.

-In a tweet Wednesday morning, Trump blasted the 84-year-old senator and called her “Sneaky Dianne Feinstein.”
+In a tweet following the release, Trump blasted the 84-year-old senator and called her “Sneaky Dianne Feinstein.”

 “The fact that Sneaky Dianne Feinstein, who has on numerous occasions stated that collusion between Trump/Russia has not been found, would release testimony in such an underhanded and possibly illegal way, totally without authorization, is a disgrace,” Trump tweeted.
 “Must have tough Primary!”